-- For ground ambulance, you are taken: - From your home, the scene of accident or medical Emergency to a Hospital; - Between Hospitals, including when the Claims Administrator requires you to move from an Outof-Network Hospital to an In-Network Hospital - Between a Hospital and Skilled Nursing Facility or other approved Facility. - For air or water ambulance, you are taken: - From the scene of an accident or medical Emergency to a Hospital; - Between Hospitals, including when the Claims Administrator requires you to move from an Outof-Network Hospital to an In-Network Hospital - Between a Hospital and an approved Facility.
+- For ground ambulance, you are taken: - From your home, the scene of accident or medical Emergency to a Hospital; - Between Hospitals, including when the Claims Administrator requires you to move from an Out-of-Network Hospital to an In-Network Hospital; - Between a Hospital and other approved Facility. - For air or water ambulance, you are taken: - From the scene of an accident or medical Emergency to a Hospital: - Between Hospitals, including when the Claims Administrator requires you to move from an Out-of-Network Hospital to an In-Network Hospital; - Between a Hospital and an approved Facility.